resoftw/ExpEval/README.md

     / Division

 If one of the operands is a std::string, the evaluator will automatically convert the other operand into a string and concatenate them.

+### Custom Functions

+You can extend the evaluator to support custom functions by defining your own logic in the code.
+For example, adding support for mathematical functions such as sin, cos, or user-defined functions is possible with minor modifications.

+### Contributing

+Contributions are welcome!
+Feel free to submit a pull request or open an issue if you find a bug or have suggestions for improvements.

+1. Fork the project
+2. Create your feature branch (git checkout -b feature/new-feature)
+3. Commit your changes (git commit -am 'Add new feature')
+4. Push to the branch (git push origin feature/new-feature)
+5. Open a pull request

+###License

+This project is licensed under the MIT License - see the LICENSE file for details.